When is a Low LSAT Score Too Low?

 Re-Taking the LSAT

 If you haven’t exhausted your opportunities to take the LSAT, then take it again.
 However, you must prepare differently than you did before.
-And don’t rush the process; it’s too late for October.
-Wait until December.
+And don’t rush the process; give yourself time to prepare and keep in mind that there are once again limits on the number of times you can take the LSAT.
 Make improving your score your focus; without it, the world’s best personal statement, most impressive resume, and illuminating letters of recommendation won’t make a bit of difference.
+(This is why I often tell people with low LSAT scores to come back to me when they have a higher score; I don’t want you to waste your money!)

-Those of you who know me know that I hate to be the bearer of bad news, but I will always give my honest opinion.
+Those of you who know me know that I hate to be the bearer of bad news, but I will always give my honest opinion in the hopes that this helps you make good decisions about your future.

 If you’re concerned about your Low LSAT or Low GPA, you can contact me to schedule a consultation where we can discuss your options.